 Concurrent Enrollment.
-This program allows high school students to enroll independently in college level courses outside of their regular school program.
-Students must have 120 high school credits.
+This program allows high school students of all grades to enroll independently in college level courses outside of their regular school program.
 For more information, please contact hsenroll@ccsf.edu.

 High School Credit Recovery Program.
 This program allows students to recover high school credits through CCSF's Transitional Studies Program.
 Classes are held afterschool, on Saturdays, and in the summer at various CCSF and high school locations.